ArinaGodman/etl_converstionista/README.md

 ## Potential Database Schema

-Database structure with more time and information could look like this:
+Database structure with more time and data could look like this:

 ![Possible Database Structure](possible_db_design/db_design.png)